 ANTH 253 Gender Across Cultures

 ANTH 258 Critical Approaches to Men and Masculinities

 CRIM 321 Intimate Partner Violence

 SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 212 Sociology of Families

 SOCI 218 Women in Society

+SOCI 233 Reproductive Rights and Reproductive Justice

+SOCI 264 Black Communities and Institutions

 SOCI 312 Sociology of Childhood and Adolescence

 SOCI 369 Sex/Sexualities in Society

 Area of Focus: Human Services

 This subfield is appropriate for students interested in careers in human services, such as non-profit agency administration, social work, counseling, community organizing, health care policy analysis, and health care administration.
 Additionally, this area of focus offers preparation for graduate study in social work, health care administration, law, sociology, psychology, education, and human resource management.
 The Human Services subfield provides an in-depth examination of the impact of social forces on human behavior.

 Recommended courses:

 CRIM 224 Juvenile Delinquency

+SOCI 203 Introduction to Critical Race Theory

 SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 210 Latinxs in the United States

-SOCI 212 Sociology of Families
+- SOCI 212 Sociology of Families

+- SOCI 233 Reproductive Rights and Reproductive Justice

-SOCI 245 Race and Ethnic Relations
+- SOCI 245 Race and Ethnic Relations

-SOCI 248 Social Structure and the Self
+- SOCI 248 Social Structure and the Self

-SOCI 263 Social Inequality
+- SOCI 263 Social Inequality

+- SOCI 264 Black Communities and Institutions

-SOCI 280 Aging in Society
+- SOCI 280 Aging in Society

-SOCI 288 Immigration in the United States
+- SOCI 288 Immigration in the United States

-SOCI 306 Nonprofit Giving
+- SOCI 306 Nonprofit Giving

-SOCI 312 Sociology of Childhood and Adolescence
+- SOCI 312 Sociology of Childhood and Adolescence

-SOCI 315 Social Class
+- SOCI 315 Social Class

-SOCI 321 Social Policy in Our Lives
+- SOCI 321 Social Policy in Our Lives

-SOCI 325 Health and Illness
+- SOCI 325 Health and Illness

-SOCI 333 Society, Mental Health, and the Individual
+- SOCI 333 Society, Mental Health, and the Individual

-SOCI/EDUC 350 Education and Social Change
+- SOCI/EDUC 350 Education and Social Change

-SOCI 366 Death and Dying
+- SOCI 366 Death and Dying

-SOCI 369 Sex/Sexualities in Society
+- SOCI 369 Sex/Sexualities in Society

 Area of Focus: Social Justice

 A focus on the study of social inequalities and the struggle to achieve a more equitable society and world.
 The area of focus examines class, race, ethnic, national, and gender divisions and their connections to major social and political problems.
 It also considers possible solutions and related strategies of social change.
 This subfield is suitable for students interested in political activism, government service, social work, teaching, law, and graduate work in the social sciences.

 Recommended courses: